IsaacLeimgruber/ML_project/project2/README.md

 ## How tu run our code
-You can obtain our result on kaggle by running the program run.py The waiting time is approximately: 30 min thinkpad 30min on Mac once 1h30. which will execute ALS on the data with the best hyperparameters we found with the cross-validation.
+You can obtain our result on kaggle by running the program run.py The waiting time is approximately: 30 min thinkpad, on Mac once 1h30. which will execute ALS on the data with the best hyperparameters we found with the cross-validation.
 The predictions will be in the file prediction.csv

+Don't forget to install surprise packet : pip install scikit-surprise

 ## KNN version
 You can run the KNN version by calling knn_surprise from surprise_knn which will create a prediction in the file which filename is given as parameter